JVital2013/iwinfo_snmp/README.md

 Very basic C program that uses libiwinfo to return specific information over SNMP about hard-coded wireless interfaces in OpenWRT.
 Requires snmpd on your router/AP.
 See the source file for what is currently supported.

 1. Follow the instructions [here](https://openwrt.org/docs/guide-developer/toolchain/single.package) (and related pages) to set up a build system for your target platform, then build iwinfo with `make package/iwinfo/compile`.
 You do not need to build the entire firmware.
 2. In your openwrt folder, go to `build_dir/target-<targetname>/libiwinfo-<version>`.
-Add `iwinfo_snmp.c` from this repository, and patch the Makefile with Makefile.patch also found in this repo
+Add `iwinfo_snmp.c` from this repository, and patch the Makefile with Makefile.diff also found in this repo
 3. Re-run `make package/iwinfo/compile`
 4. Copy your shiny new iwinfo_snmp binary to your target device
 5. At the bottom of /etc/config/snmp, add these lines: